The Art of Setting Boundaries: The Do's and Don'ts of Establishing Healthy Limits

 1. Clearly Define Your Boundaries:

 Clarity is kindness when it comes to setting boundaries.
 It is essential to take the time to identify your needs, preferences, and limits in various aspects of your life, including relationships, work, and personal space.
 By clearly defining what behaviors, actions, or situations are acceptable to you and which ones are not, you create a healthy framework for self-care and respect.
 Establishing your boundaries can empower you to nurture your well-being and cultivate fulfilling connections with others.
+It is a healthy next step that can help you recover from more destructive people-pleasing behaviors.

 2. Communicate Your Boundaries Assertively: